-Miss Agnes Russell donated the Russell Institute building to the then Paisley Burgh on 19th March 1927.
-Miss Russell had the building constructed as a memorial to her two bachelor brothers, Robert and Thomas Russell (R. & T. Russell, Solicitors) who had died in 1923 and 1920.
+Miss Agnes Russell had the building built as a memorial to her two bachelor brothers, Robert and Thomas Russell (R. & T. Russell, Solicitors) who had died in 1923 and 1920. and donated the Russell Institute building to the then Paisley Burgh on 19th March 1927.

 The building was to be used as a clinic for the welfare of the children of the County of Renfrew and the Burgh of Paisley.
-The building was planned and designed by Paisley firm of architects, Abercrombie & Maitland.
-After the death of the senior partner, it became the particular responsibility of J. Steal Maitland, F.R.I.B.A., the junior partner of the firm.
+It was planned and designed by Paisley firm of architects, Abercrombie & Maitland.
+After the death of the senior partner, it became the particular responsibility of J. Steal Maitland, FRIBA, the junior partner of the firm.

-Miss Agnes Russell had placed no financial restrictions on the building, and as a befitted a monumental memorial as well as a functional building, wanted a design away from everyday architecture.
+Miss Agnes Russell had placed no financial restrictions on the building, and as befitted a monumental memorial as well as a functional building, she sought a design away from everyday architecture.
 Archibald McFadyen, a partner in R. & T. Russell who conducted her affairs, supported her in this view.